jackidinh/Windows-Amorphous-Bridge/Instructions.md

   - Must use different topic name so that data doesnt clash if receiving and sending at the same time.

   - can use threads in main ( havent implemented)

+- Build using cmake .. and cmake --build .  in build folder, then run executable Person.exe in Debug directory

 ros  (ROS2 system):